 This is the first in a series of videos teaching a machine applique technique that I used to use for all my applique quilts.
 In previous videos I showed you how to applique with fusible adhesive and how to do needle-turn applique.
 This technique is kind of the best of both worlds.
-It’s almost as fast as using fusible, but without the stiffness and sometimes clunky outline.
+It’s almost as fast as using fusible, but without the potential stiffness and sometimes clunky outline.
 It’s similar in look to needle-turn, but not as slow.
 It’s a great technique for snuggly quilts that you want to wash and dry in the machine without a lot of fuss.

 So – in this video I’m using the technique on a specific pattern (the Peekaboo Bear Quilt) but you can use it on any convex curves.
 Those are curves that bow out, like the edge of a circle or oval.
 In future videos I’ll expand on the info here – showing you how to handle inner points, concave curves, outer points, and more.